quixio/quix-samples/nodejs/empty/README.md

-# Empty template
+# Sample template

-[This project](https://github.com/quixio/quix-samples/tree/main/nodejs/empty) is an empty template for a website hosted using Node JS Express in the Quix serverless environment.
+[This project](https://github.com/quixio/quix-samples/tree/main/nodejs/empty) is a template for a Quix Samples website, hosted using Node JS Express in the Quix serverless environment.

 ## How to run